nibsuoogee/Pluto/README.md

 In order to stay warm, you must keep the sauna oven stocked with energy rich timber, so make use of the nearby forest.

-Once the oven is fueled and the fire a'blaze, kick back and throw some water onto the rocks to raise heat and enjoy the steam.
+Once the oven is fuelled and the fire a 'blaze, kick back and throw some water onto the rocks to raise heat and enjoy the steam.

 *...
 "Who's that knocking on the door?"*